ktekinay/SubnetCalculator/README.md

 What is this Project?

 This project is an open source demo Xojo project to showcase the Subnet Calculator classes.
-This project was born out of the need to process subnets in 32 bit decimal word form.
+This project was created out of the need to process subnet ranges in 32 bit decimal word form.

 Whats New in 2.2?